rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 error: Process didn't exit successfully: `target/debug/panic` (exit code: 101)
 ```

-This points at a file we didn't write, `../src/libcollections/vec.rs`, line
+This points at a file we didn't write, `../src/libcollections/vec.rs`.
+That's
-1265.
-That's the implementation of `Vec<T>` in the standard library.
-While it's
+the implementation of `Vec<T>` in the standard library.
+While it's easy to see
-easy to see in this short program where the error was, it would be nicer if we
+in this short program where the error was, it would be nicer if we could have
-could have Rust tell us what line in our program caused the error.
+Rust tell us what line in our program caused the error.

 That's what the next line, the `note` is about.
 If we set the `RUST_BACKTRACE`
 environment variable, we'll get a backtrace of exactly how the error happend.